 \subsubsection{Efficiency}

 The LB method of ESPResSo++ employs a regular lattice.
-Along with an extreme locality of the algorithm (only neighboring sites are connected) it profits from a straightforward but efficient parallelisation strategy realised by MPI (message-passing interface).
+Along with the extreme locality of the algorithm (only neighboring sites are connected) it profits from a straightforward but efficient parallelisation strategy realised by MPI (message-passing interface).
 The hybrid LB/MD approach conserves hydrodynamics and is more feasible for large simulations than explicit solvent treatment.
-Moreover, the timestep separation between MD and LB realised in ESPResSo++ facilitates the further speed up, as a time-intensive LB update is done only every several MD steps.
+Moreover, the timestep separation between MD and LB realised in ESPResSo++ facilitates further speed-up, as a time-intensive LB update is done only every several MD steps.